The Race Control team at any event are responsible for the competitor management, scoring and results of the event.

 J2.24 Mixed Classes Starting Line Up - Sprint Racing

-•On Club Days X rated competitors will be gridded at the rear of their respective class group. ·
+•On Club Days competitors with an X plate will be gridded at the rear of their respective class group (NOTE: Club Day option above).

-•The combined field will address the start in tight formation without gaps and all karts will start racing once the start signal is given. ·
+•The combined field will address the start as per Rules J2.10.1 & J2.11 in tight formation without gaps and all karts will start racing once the start signal is given.

-•For pre determined grid draws should the class in front have an odd number of competitors the pole kart of the second class will start behind the last odd numbered grid position kart of the front class.
+•For pre-determined grid draws should the class in front have an odd number of competitors the pole kart of the second class will start behind the last odd numbered grid position kart of the front class.
 The driver gridded #2 in the second class must leave a gap and start beside the pole kart of the second class.
-(Similar for subsequent classes should there be more than two classes in the race.)

 J3 – Determining a Result